What is Tanzanite?

-Some tanzanite found at shallow depths naturally exhibits this gem-grade colour but it's relatively rare.
-It's caused by natural geological warming either by metamorphism, wildfires or because of thermal vents within close proximity of where the stone was found.
+Some tanzanite found at shallow depths naturally exhibit this gem-grade colour but it's incredibly rare.
+It's caused by geological warming either by metamorphism, wildfires or because of thermal vents within close proximity to where it's found.

-Tanzanite that hasn't been heated after being mined is far more valuable.
-Retailers should always know whether a stone has been heated and that must be disclosed.
+Tanzanite that hasn't been heated is far more valuable.
+Retailers should always know whether a gemstone has been heated and if so, it must be disclosed.

 Tanzanite is pleochroic which means it appears to be different a colour depending on the light and angle from which it's viewed.
 Under yellow light it always appears to be more violet.

-The scientific name for tanzanite is blue zoisite.
-It was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
-They introduced the gemstone to the world and claimed tanzanite could only be found in two places, Tanzania and Tiffany and Co.
+Although correctly known as blue zoisite, the stone was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
+The company introduced tanzanite to the world and said it could only be found in two places on Earth, Tanzania and Tiffany and Co.